Ivette: a Graphical User Interface for Frama-C

 Architecture

-The technical stack we have chosen so far consists of the following frameworks:
+The technical stack we have chosen consists of the following frameworks:

 - A GUI desktop application using the HTML5 and NodeJS JavaScript runtime engine of the Electron platform.